R\'enyi entropy of single-character CFTs on the torus: Introduction

 Here, the subregion $A$ has end points $(z_1,\bar z_1)$ and $(z_2,\bar z_2)$ on the unreplicated Riemann surface.

-On the plane, we can use conformal invariance to compute this two--point function trivially, which allows one to make a universal statement about the R\'enyi and von Neumann entropies for conformal field theories on the plane.
-This universal behaviour is no longer true for theories on higher--genus surfaces.
+On the plane, we can use conformal invariance to compute this two-point function trivially, which allows one to make a universal statement about the R\'enyi and von Neumann entropies for conformal field theories on the plane.
+This universal behavior is no longer true for theories on higher-genus surfaces.
 R\'enyi entropies on the torus have only been calculated exactly for free bosons and free fermions, and have been perturbatively calculated for other interacting systems.
 Holographic techniques have also been used to calculate the entropy of CFTs at large central charge \cite{Ryu:2006bv, Headrick:2010zt, Barrella:2013wja, Datta:2013hba, Haehl:2014yla}.
-Torus correlators in the holographic or semi--classical limit have also been computed \cite{Kraus:2017ezw, Alkalaev:2017bzx, Alkalaev:2018qaz, RamosCabezas:2020mew, Alkalaev:2020yvq, Alkalaev:2022kal, Pavlov:2023asi,Alkalaev:2023evp}.
+Torus correlators in the holographic or semiclassical limit have also been computed \cite{Kraus:2017ezw, Alkalaev:2017bzx, Alkalaev:2018qaz, RamosCabezas:2020mew, Alkalaev:2020yvq, Alkalaev:2022kal, Pavlov:2023asi,Alkalaev:2023evp}.

 To compute the entanglement entropy of disjoint intervals on a torus for free bosonic and fermionic theories, strategies involving explicit computations of propagators and Green's functions have been employed.
-For a CFT of free bosons, it is possible to explicitly compute Green's functions by means of cut--differentials and Ward identities on the torus.
+For a CFT of free bosons, it is possible to explicitly compute Green's functions by means of cut-differentials and Ward identities on the torus.
 The problem is broken down into computations of the classical and quantum part, respectively, and has been tackled accordingly \cite{Atick:1987kd, Datta:2013hba, Chen:2015cna}.
-Corrections to the entanglement entropy on the torus for $d+1$ dimensional generalized quantum Lifshitz models have been calculated in \cite{Angel-Ramelli:2019nji}.
+Corrections to the entanglement entropy on the torus for $(d+1)$-dimensional generalized quantum Lifshitz models have been calculated in \cite{Angel-Ramelli:2019nji}.